PaperMC/velocitypowered.com/docs/users/configuration.md

+---
-#Configuring Velocity
+title: Configuring Velocity
+---

-Velocity has been designed to be simple and unambiguous to configure.
+Velocity is simple and unambiguous to configure.

-##The configuration file
+## The configuration file

-Velocity is largely configured from the `velocity.toml` file.
-This file is created in the directory where you started the proxy.
+All Velocity settings in the `velocity.toml` file.
+This file is located in the directory where you started the proxy.

-##The configuration format
+## The configuration format

 Before we continue, it is useful to take a step back and note that Velocity uses the [TOML](https://github.com/toml-lang/toml) format for its configuration.
-TOML was designed to be easy to understand, so you should not have difficulty understanding Velocity's configuration file.
+TOML is easy to understand, so you should not have difficulty understanding Velocity's configuration file.

-##Root section
+## Root section

 These settings mostly cover the basic, most essential settings of the proxy.